 If a place is offered, to confirm the acceptance of the place, parents are asked to complete the Acceptance Form and return it with a non-refundable deposit of £500 to secure the child’s place.
 The deposit is deducted from the first term’s account.

-Parents of children joining the School in the Lower Kindergarten, Garden Room and Transition are invited to an informal welcome meeting in the term prior to their child’s entry to the School.
+Parents of children joining the School in the Lower Kindergarten, Upper Kindergarten and Reception are invited to an informal welcome meeting in the term prior to their child’s entry to the School.

 Essex County Council Early Years Development Plan